 Hans Christian Andersen Awards

-Every other year, IBBY UK nominates a British author and illustrator for the Hans Christian Andersen Awards, which are the most prestigious in the international children’s book world.
+Biennially, IBBY UK nominates a British author and an illustrator for the Hans Christian Andersen Awards, which are the most prestigious in the international children’s book world.
 The awards are presented to a living author and illustrator whose complete works have made a lasting contribution to children’s literature.
-Nominations are made by the national sections of IBBY and a jury of international children’s literature specialists select the recipients of the award.
+Nominations are made by each national section of IBBY.
+A jury of international children’s literature specialists selects the recipients of the award.

 Author Melvin Burgess, noted for his sometimes controversial work for young adults, and the talented illustrator Jane Ray, have been nominated by IBBY UK for the international Hans Christian Andersen Awards 2018.
 Melvin and Jane have each been writing and illustrating for children and young people for more than 20 years.